gwax/www-gwax/posts/2005/08/the-shoulder-story-in-4-versions.rst

 shock.
 So, I calmly explained that I was going into shock and asked for a life-jacket to use as a pillow.
 We then managed to hail someone on a nearby houseboat and borrow a skiff to motor me to shore.
-Since they'd already called 911, there was a recue crew on shore followed shortly by an Ambulance, which took me to Falmouth Hospital.
+Since they'd already called 911, there was a rescue crew on shore followed shortly by an Ambulance, which took me to Falmouth Hospital.
 En route and during my hour and a half wait in the hospital, I was given a few injections of morphine, which did the fantastic job of making my pain only thoroughly unbearable instead of mind-destroyingly overwhelming.
-Then they gave me anaesthesia and I woke up in a bed with a sling and less pain.
+Then they gave me anesthesia and I woke up in a bed with a sling and less pain.
 Since then the sling has remained and will for another 3 weeks, after which point I will be able to start using my left arm again.